Predicting the number density of heavy seed massive black holes due to an intense Lyman-Werner field: Discussion and Conclusions

 \section{Discussion and Conclusions}

 In this paper, we have reviewed the analytic model of \cite{Dijkstra_2014} in terms of calculating the number density of MBHs that can be formed through the so-called Lyman-Werner (LW) channel.
 In this framework, a super-critical flux of LW irradiates a target halo.
 The target halo must have a mass exceeding the atomic-cooling threshold and must be metal-free.
 The super-critical flux required can vary from halo to halo but is likely to be excess of 300 J$_{21}$.
 Such a high value can only be produced by a nearby neighbouring halo.
 A weakness of this model is assuming that there is no correlation between a halo being metal-free and receiving a super-critical LW flux i.e. we multiply the probabilities $P_{\text{pristine}}(z)$ and $P_{\text{LW}}(z, J_{\text{crit}})$.
 More realistically, a super-critical LW flux may suppress star formation in a progenitor halo and thus the target halo has an increased probability of being metal-free.
 Such an analysis of the merger history of the target halos is beyond the scope of this study.
+In agreement with D14, we find that the number density of target halos receiving a critical flux in excess of 300 J$_{21}$ is approximately $10^{-6}$ cMpc$^{-3}$ at $z = 10$ (see Figure \ref{fig:Number_density_plot}).
+The number densities drop, as expected, towards higher redshifts.

+Despite considerable effort, we were unable to reproduce the exact results of D14 and our fiducial model results differ from the D14 results at $z \gtrsim 20$.
+We varied the cosmology implemented, the integration limits for neighbouring halo mass $M$ and separation $r$, how the halo-halo correlation was computed and the definition of the mean LW luminosity density.
+Our analysis tools and pipeline will be available on GitHub.
+Our analysis, following the methodology of D14, shows that the number density of heavy seeds is almost constant out to very high redshift ($z \gtrsim$ 20) - this is primarily due to how the mean LW luminosity $\langle L_{\text{LW, fid.}}(z, M) \rangle$ produced by a halo is calculated in the D14 model.
+Nonetheless, our analysis agrees very well with the D14 as we approach $z = 10$.
+However, in both cases the number densities remain close to or below $10^{-6}$ cMpc$^{-3}$.